 b.
 Use the column picker found in the top right of the table to add or remove employee information in the table

 c.
 Click on the download button to the right of the column picker to download the employee data either as an .xlsx or .csv file

 d.
 Click Back at the top left of your screen to return to the dashboard

 Tips for optimizing the Attrition Rate KPI data

-- Make sure your employees' termination type, start and end dates are correct.
+Make sure your employees' termination type, start and end dates are up to date

 Need more help?
 If you're unsure about anything please send us a message through the chat icon below.